Sea Kayak 401 - Exposed Coast Kayak Expedition Training - Sitka, Alaska - Kayak Academy

 Group Size: 8 students plus 2 instructors

 Tuition Fee: $2550.00 ($100 Discount for sign-ups before Dec.
-1st, and $100/per person discount if sharing a room) Special discount for repeat team members.
-Fee includes: shipping your kayak or our rental kayak round trip from Seattle, US Forest Service Use Fees, transportation from airport to hotel and hotel to put in, private hotel rooms before and after the paddling, navigation chart, tide tables, and use of: bear pepper spray, bear resistant food box, distress signal flares, water bags, and group gear such as cooking tarp, cook-set, stoves, food hanging pulleys.
+31st, and $100/per person discount if sharing a room) Special discount for repeat team members.
+Fee includes: shipping your kayak or our rental kayak round trip from Seattle, US Forest Service Use Fees, transportation from airport to hotel and hotel to put in, private hotel rooms before and after the paddling, navigation chart, tide tables, and use of: bear pepper spray, bear resistant food box, distress signal flares, water bags, and group gear such as cooking tarp, cook-set, stoves and fuel, food hanging pulleys.

 Kayak Rental: $250.00 for glass or $100 for Roto-molded kayak (or we can ship your personal kayak with ours for no extra fee.
 If needed, you may rent a kayak from us to use back home in the NW while yours is in transit for special $100.00 rate)